Home Things to Do in Europe10 Best Airlines to Fly to Nice, France (New Nonstops for 2026)

 2. 🇺🇸 Delta Air Lines

-- 🧠 Pro Tip: Delta’s ATL-Nice route includes complimentary Sky Club access for Delta One passengers.
+• 🧠 Pro Tip: Delta’s Nice nonstops include complimentary Sky Club access for Delta One passengers – the JFK club alone is worth arriving early for

-Settling into any cabin feels like a relief when you know you’re skipping the usual European layover chaos.
-Main Cabin gives you proper legroom with meal service that won’t ruin your appetite for French cuisine, plus entertainment that makes 8 hours over the Atlantic actually pass quickly.
-Comfort+ provides the extra space that transforms long-haul flying from endurance testing into merely uncomfortable, while Delta One creates an experience that rivals the luxury you’ll find in Nice’s best hotels.
+Main Cabin gives you lots of legroom with meal service that won’t ruin your appetite for French cuisine, plus entertainment that makes 8 hours over the Atlantic pass quickly.
+Comfort+ provides the extra space that transforms long-haul flying from endurance testing into merely uncomfortable.
+Delta One creates an experience that rivals the luxury you’ll find in Nice’s best hotels.

 Flying through Atlanta means reliable operations and plenty of same-day connections from across the US.
-Delta’s hub efficiency makes the experience smoother than scrambling through unfamiliar European terminals.
-You’ll also arrive in Nice mid-morning, just in time to check in, change, and head straight for the beach.
+Plus, the new Boston route opens up New England without the JFK schlep.
+You’ll arrive in Nice mid-morning, just in time to check in, change, and head straight for the beach.

 3. 🇺🇸 United Airlines